Graz city trip

 Fort Rabenstein is another typical example where history and modern times go hand in hand.
 To enter the castle, take a glass elevator.
 The cabin rotates 180° whilst in movement.
 The height difference from top to bottom is 52 m.

-The most spectacular part of the fort is a structure made of glass and steel.
-In this room, visitors have a spectacular view out over the surrounding valley.
+The fort’s most spectacular part is a glass and steel structure.
+In this room, visitors have a spectacular view of the surrounding valley.

 Address: Adriach 41, 8130 Frohnleiten.